rikonaka/translator-rs/README.md

 ### Others

 Added support for some applications on Linux that do not automatically get selected text.
-Some Linux applications that do not automatically get the selected text can now automatically translate it after copying the text via `ctrl-c`, like `Zotero`.
+Some Linux applications (like `Zotero`) have the function of intercepting the text selection system call, please select the text then copying it via `ctrl-c`.

 ```bash
 translator-rs --linux-use-clipboard